python-poetry/poetry/README.md

   - Installing oslo.utils (1.4.0)
 ```

-#### Pipfile.lock and environment markers

-The Pipfile.lock file holds information about the environment in which
-it has been generated.
-This is a bad design decision since in teams where
-each member has a different environment, the diff will always include
-this changes.

 #### Install command

 When you specify a package to the `install` command it will add it as a wildcard